GoogleChrome/web.dev/src/site/content/en/secure/clean-and-maintain-your-site/index.md

 * Did I fix the root cause vulnerability that allowed my site to be hacked?
 * Do I have a plan to keep my site secure?

-You can now bring your site back online
+You can now bring your site back online.